- Optimizing your content for voice search isn’t high priority at the moment.

 And literally not one single person on our team uses voice search on our computers.

-We’re not alone.
-Voice search was less popular in 2018 than in 2017 (when people thought it was fun).
 But more Americans of all ages use assistants like Siri, Alexa, Cortana, and Okay Google.
 Now that we’re over asking questions for fun, we are very likely to see an increase in voice search for practical reasons.

 For example, it turns out that people are increasingly using voice assistants in the bathroom, where they suddenly want the coffee pot turned on while they’re in the shower or perhaps are inspired to add toilet paper to their shopping lists.